shoggoth/Crossfire/README.md

 ### Further experiments with the Godot game engine

 ### TODO
+- Do more work on the state machine transitions allowed.
+Recent Timer state chages cause explode to lock
 - Fix the multiple explosion problem: does the state need to be unique / local to the scene?
 - Smaple the bullet sound out of Rolling Thunder
 - Remove cyclic explode state